 Schedule a tune-up with your local shop several weeks before you leave on the ride.
 Don’t wait until the last minute.
 You want to have a trouble-free riding adventure!
 Make sure to have them check the condition and adjustment of brake pads, brake cables and gear cables as well as bearing adjustments in your hubs, headset and bottom bracket.
 Tires should be checked for excessive wear and cuts and nicks.
-Unbelievably, many riders come to the tour each year on tires that are worn out or dry-rotted, and then are surprised when they have tire trouble!!
 Spokes should be checked for tightness and wheels for true.
-Speaking again from personal experience, carbon fiber frames and rims need to be inspected for cracks, even if they have not been in a fall or collision, but especially if they have been.
+Speaking again from personal experience, carbon fiber frames need to be checked for cracks, even if they have not been in a fall or collision, but especially if they have been.
 As mentioned earlier, consider getting and packing spares for any unusual or hard to find parts your bike may use, and don’t forget the spare tubes!

-5:30 AM-No sooner!
-Luggage truck will open-load your own bags, be sure you have everything you need for the day, watch your step on the loading ramps!
+5:30 AM: Luggage truck will open-load your own bags, be sure you have everything you need for the day, watch your step on the loading ramps!

-5:30 -7:30 AM: Breakfast- host communities will provide your included breakfast in or near the camp area beginning at 5:30 AM (except Sunday, when the location is across the street at a church, and Wednesday, when the location will be a local restaurant about a mile along the route)
+5:30 -7:30 AM: Breakfast- host communities will provide your included breakfast in or near the camp area beginning at 5:30 AM (except Thursday when the location will be a local restaurant)

 10:00 AM -Noon: Baggage truck arrives in host community.
 Touring tradition is for the first riders to arrive to please assist with unloading!
 Before setting up your tent, be sure to consult your site map/check site signage for permissible locations/out-of-bounds areas.